 Haystack’s Atmospheric and Geospace Sciences Group creates and uses data from a multitude of different sensors.
 These sensors often require extensive processing of radio frequency (RF) signals to create high-quality scientific measurements.
-With the need for flexible strategy in RF system development, Haystac has invested heavily in the use of software-defined radio (SDR) technology and techniques, including the development of SDR tools, activities within the large SDR research community, and educational programs.
+With the need for flexible strategy in RF system development, Haystack has invested heavily in the use of software-defined radio (SDR) technology and techniques, including the development of SDR tools, activities within the large SDR research community, and educational programs.

 Much of the SDR community uses open source software to interact with the radios, process data and create applications.
 Haystack Observatory has contributed to this community through the development of the Digital RF software package.
 At its core, this software package allows users to save and archive raw RF data along with needed metadata, which allows for reliable reprocessing of data.